In a market dominated by established conservative companies, a fresh wind. Facetheory rewrites the rules for skincare.

 From the UK to Europe to Asia

-Facetheory has operated through Shopify from the very beginning, initially just for the UK.
-It’s only in the last three years that the company has really developed a more European presence.
+Facetheory has been building its European presence for the last several years.
 This has involved a lot of practical developments, like the ability to accept payments in euros and the site appearing in different languages.
 The Italian version of Facetheory will be ready very soon, but of course, the company is looking further afield.

 The Asian market is an obvious possibility for future growth, with more websites planned for later this year.
 Benn is excited by the possibilities.
 “We’re pretty well-known in the UK now, but there are so many opportunities.
 The German beauty and personal care market is more than 14 billion euros, while the US market is at least twice that.”